sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Support for automation of the LaTeX workflow
+Short desc    : Support for automation of the LaTeX workflow
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package helps to automate a typical LaTeX workflow that
+Descript     : The package helps to automate a typical LaTeX workflow that
              : involves running LaTeX several times, running tools such as
              : BibTeX or makeindex, and so on.
 It will log requests like
              : "please rerun LaTeX" or "please run BibTeX on file X" to an